 The economic impact of this is rising prices as we've seen and a reduced ability for us to supply the overseas markets.
 This means international markets see a similar price rise and in the case of cotton where the US, China & Pakistan have had natural disasters of their own it means Aussie producers won't be able to capitalise on stronger export markets.

-On the other hand as prices have risen here and in the export market for things like coal (we supply 60% of the worlds coaking coal) & cotton.
-Those who can still produce and ship their goods will be able to take advantage of the price inflation both in the Australian and international markets.
+On the other hand for economic impact, as prices have risen here and in the export market for things like coal (we supply 60% of the worlds coaking coal) & cotton.
+Those who can still produce and ship their goods will be able to take advantage of the economic impact of price inflation both in the Australian and international markets.

-We should expect to see a short-term spike in the demand and prices for rental property as people displaced by the floods look for temporary homes and as tradies and others involved in the rebuild relocate to flood affected areas to be closer to work.
+We should expect to see an economic impact of short-term spike in the demand and prices for rental property as people displaced by the floods look for temporary homes and as tradies and others involved in the rebuild relocate to flood affected areas to be closer to work.